melonproject-archive/documentation/chapters/fund.md

 Soft Close - A fund refuses investment subscriptions new Investors, but accepts investment top-ups from existing Investors (addresses).

-## Whitelist.sol
+## UserWhitelist.sol

-#### Inherits from

-Policy, DSAuth (link)

-&nbsp;

 #### Description

 This contract defines a positive filter list, against which subscribing addresses are verified for membership.
-Member addresses are allowed for subscription.
+Member addresses are permitted to subscribe to the fund.

 #### Inherits from